 You need to make sure that the training system or the tools that you are using are not overstressing the dog.
 I have seen many dog owners and dogs being stressed using so-called “training tools” like halti and prong collars.
 For example, there was a dog owner who was not sure about how exactly supposed to use the tool.
 The tool also was not fastened properly on the dog causing injury to the dog.
 The owner was feeling terrible using the tool not to mention the tool was not improving or solving the problem either.
 The dog was physically in pain and stressed.

 The intention of the human was good and positive but the execution was poor and negative.
 In this case, the dog would not enjoy the training session at all.

 If you consider these three aspects of training in any training system, you will not only see results but will change your dog’s behaviour while having fun.

 I use the act of the play, praise reward training system which is a system based on the energy and the mindset of gameplay.
-Just imagine the energy or the mindset that you have when you are playing a game.
-You are, happy, focused and yet serious about the game and you are in positive mode.
+Just imagine the energy or mindset that you have when you are playing a game.
+You are, happy, focused, and yet serious about the game and you are in positive mode.
 The same thing happens with the play, praise reward training system with a dog.

 The benefit of the play, praise reward training system is that the dog has no idea that is being trained because the dog and the handler are focused on play and fun stuff rather than the training itself.